 In a writing course you have an excellent opportunity to have your work read and evaluated by your peers.
 Rather than merely imagine how a potential audience might respond to your work, you can meet with classmates and discuss your ideas for writing projects or evaluate drafts.

-Ten Tips for Providing Feedback in Group Situations
+Ten Tips to Provide Feedback in Group Situations

 1. Appoint someone in your group to keep track of discussion time so that each writer’s work receives roughly the same amount of attention.

 2. Do not try to transform the peer review workshop into a collaborative writing exercise.
 There simply isn’t time in most peer group situations to solve every problem that people raise.
 Instead, consider the group’s ideas and suggestions as a whole.

 3. Bring work to the group that is worthy of consideration.
 Offering scribbled notes is as much an insult as coming to a birthday party without a gift.
 If you are not ready to share your work, then let your group know so that your leader can give you an alternative assignment.
 Offering criticism to others if you haven’t performed your own tasks isn’t fair.
 When it’s your turn to have your work reviewed, identify any particular issues, problems, and questions that you have.
 For example, let your group know if you are uncomfortable with your voice.
 Give them a sense of how complete you believe your work is.
 When you provide feedback in group situations like this, your peers are more likely to give you honest, helpful feedback if they believe you are open to advice and criticism.

 4. Once the members in your group begin to report on your work, remain silent and listen until they are finished making suggestions, questions, or observations.
 After all, your goal is not to argue about what you meant to say, but to learn how they perceived what you meant.
 You should feel free to interrupt only if their discussion wanders off course or ask questions to help clarify their criticisms.